 Full ride data on Strava: https://www.strava.com/activities/589303935

-I’m graced by 15mins of warm sun and my feet come back to life.
-As soon as they do, it’s time for a mental readjustment, it’s up to you to get out of this!
-You have no SPOT tracker to SOS and looking back on the moment, I would not have used it – it was not life threatening but had the potential to be if I were to injure myself, very easy to do in this deep snow.
-So it’s shoes and socks on and straight into the hauling the bike along the mile or so of top section, until there is a short climb and to my absolute utter joy, it’s downhill from here!
+I’m graced by 15 minutes of warm sun and my feet come back to life.
+As soon as they do, it’s time for a mental readjustment, it’s up to you to get out of this Alex.
+You have no SPOT tracker to SOS and looking back on the moment, I would not have used it – it was not life-threatening and trying to cal 112 was just stupid.
+I was just very uneasy with all the animal prints around and this deep snow, if I were to injure myself at this point of my journey I would be in a lot of trouble.
+So!
+It’s shoes and socks on and straight into the hauling the bike along the mile or so of the top of the mountain pass.
+There is a short climb and to my absolute utter joy, it’s downhill from here!
 No more climbing!
-Feet are going numb again so there is not a minute to waste, I push down as hard as I can manage and it’s still surprisingly slow going.
-This part is even more heavily snowed in as it gets even less sunlight.
-So on and on it goes, half yard at a time, feet disappearing up to my knee with each step I go, sometimes using Grizzly prints, sometimes cutting my own path and glancing at the number of wolf prints around also, until it finally begins to thin and also the grizzly tracks increase as they leave and rejoin many times with cub prints following!
-Yikes.
-After four hours of snow ploughing, I leave the snow behind and am heading down the next 30 miles into Whitefish Montana, arriving in a downpour.
-As I roll into town, I spot the Whitefish Distillery and can see through the glass that it looks warm and inviting inside 😊.
-I head in and am greeted by the owners who after hearing the tale of the day shout me a drink, a delicious Gin ~ one of their own of course, hand me their phone to check on the weather and find a place to stay while a delicious burger and fries is prepared with a fire crackling away behind me.
-Such an awesome way to end what was a day that I will not forget any time soon!
+Feet are going numb again, so there is not a minute to waste.
+I push on down hill as hard as I can manage and it’s still surprisingly slow going.
+This part is even more heavily snowed in as I discover it gets even less sunlight.
+So on and on it goes, half yard at a time, feet disappearing up to my knee with each step, sometimes I’m using the compressed Grizzly prints to place my feet, sometimes I’m cutting my own path and glancing at the number of wolf prints around.
+Until it finally begins to thin.
+But at the same time the grizzly tracks increase, they leave and rejoin the trail many times with cub prints following!
+Yikes, I shudder.
+After four hours of snow ploughing, I leave the snow behind and am heading down the next 30 miles into Whitefish Montana, in a downpour!
+As I roll into town like a drowned rat, I spot the Whitefish Distillery and can see through the glass that it looks warm and cosy.
+I head in and am greeted by the owners who after hearing the tale of my day shout me a delicious Gin ~ one of their own of course, the also hand me their phone to check on the weather and find a place to stay while a delicious burger and fries are prepared in the kitchen, I regale my phones camera roll with a fire crackling beside me.
+Such an awesome way to end what was a day that I will never forget any time soon.

 Day 10.
 Zero!

-Rest day in Whitefish of course!
-I decide it would be wise to find a SPOT tracker in town today, which I do, along with an USA SIM card for my phone.
+I take a rest day in Whitefish.
+I decide it would be wise to find a SPOT tracker in town today, which I do, along with an American SIM card for my phone.

-I spend some time sampling local brews at the Great Northern Brewing Company Montana.
-There is a great selection including a seasonal saison, with a terrible name ‘selfie stick’ it’s delicious though and a one off porter.
-Day well spent, writing and working on the blog in the brewery until late afternoon.
+I spend the afternoon sampling local brews at the Great Northern Brewing Company Montana.
+There is a great selection including a seasonal Saison, with a terrible name ‘selfie stick’ it’s delicious though and a one-off Porter.
+I write and work on the blog in the brewery until late afternoon.
+Rest day well spent.